Understanding Hot Water Delivery

 Service Your Hot Water System

-- Flushing sediment from tank
+- Flushing sediment from the tank

 - Testing heating elements and thermostats